softdev15/slate/source/index.html.md

 }
 ```

->The GET by filter endpoint respond with JSON like this:
+>The GET endpoint respond with JSON like this:
 ```json
 [
   {